Skip to main content

 Strictness

-SQLite by default does not strictly check for types. if you want true type safety when you declare your tables you need to use the STRICT
+Sqlite by default does not strictly check for types.
+If you want type safety, you need to use the STRICT keyword.

 await db.execute('CREATE TABLE Test (id INT PRIMARY KEY, name TEXT) STRICT;');